Barton Regis Rural District: Abolition

-In November 1903 Bristol Corporation promoted a private act of parliament to extend the area of the city to include the parishes of Shirehampton and Westbury-on-Trym, and part of the parish of Henbury, as well as the neighbouring Horfield Urban District.
+In November 1903 Bristol Corporation promoted a local act of parliament to extend the area of the city to include the parishes of Shirehampton and Westbury-on-Trym, and part of the parish of Henbury, as well as the neighbouring Horfield Urban District.
 As a consequence it was proposed to dissolve the Barton Regis Rural District and distribute its area between the Chipping Sodbury and Thornbury rural districts.

-The Bristol Corporation Act 1904 (c. ccxxiii) took effect on 1 October 1904.
+The Bristol Corporation Act 1904 (4 Edw.
+7. c. ccxxiii) took effect on 1 October 1904.
 Shirehampton and Westbury-on-Trym were added to the city, Filton, Stoke Gifford and Winterbourne parishes were transferred to Chipping Sodbury RD, while the parish of Henbury was transferred to Thornbury RD.